-As a coastal community, the Town has dedicated significant resources to foreshore protection in supporting over \$24M in improvements since 2010.
+As a coastal community, the Town has dedicated significant resources to foreshore protection by supporting over \$22M in improvements since 2010.
 Funding for foreshore protection is included in the Town's operational budget as well as annually on its five year rolling capital plan.
 The Town has been successful in obtaining matching grants and low interest loans from the Massachusetts Seawall and Dam Repair Fund for seawall construction totaling \$10M in the last three years.
 The Town is currently working with the Massachusetts Emergency Management Agency (MEMA), the Federal Emergency Management Agency (FEMA) and the Army Corps of Engineers to repair damages to foreshore structures damaged in the last four presidentially declared disasters as well as other significant storms.
 The repairs would be funded with public assistance funds, hazard mitigation grants, construction grants and Town funds.
-The Town recognizes the complexity of foreshore protection and has successfully applied for several grants to study sea level rise, explore coastal resiliency options and priorities, elevate severe repetitive loss homes and utilities and obtain design and permitting funding for beach nourishment projects.
-In fiscal year 2018, the Town was awarded a Municipal Vulnerability Grant for a wastewater treatment resilience feasibility study.
+The Town recognizes the complexity of foreshore protection and has successfully applied for several grants to study sea level rise, explore coastal resiliency options and priorities, elevate severe repetitive loss homes and utilities, obtain design and permitting funding for beach nourishment projects and study managed retreat.
+The Town has a dedicated full-time employee for the last six years focused on coastal resources that works with residents, government agencies and other Town departments on how to manage the Town's unique geographic challenges.
+The bulk of these endeavors are funded through local, state and federal grant programs.

 The Town dedicates operational budget and capital funds to roadway improvements.
-This includes creating trails with Community Preservation funding with 20% matching funds from the state, coordinating sewer and water projects so as not to waste resources on paving the same area repeatedly and utilizing Massachusetts Department of Transportation Chapter 90 funds for major repairs and drainage improvements to roads throughout Town.
-The Town's Fire Department was also successful in obtaining state funds for improvement of Humarock Fire Station #4 and a regional dewatering pump.
+This includes creating trails with Community Preservation funding with matching funds from the state, coordinating sewer and water projects so as not to waste resources on paving the same area repeatedly and utilizing Massachusetts Department of Transportation Chapter 90 funds for major repairs and drainage improvements to roads throughout Town.
+The Town's Fire Department is also consistently successful in obtaining state and federal grants for equipment such as stretchers, dewatering pumps and emergency medical supplies as well as construction funds for improvements to existing facilities.